-(a) Form WC-206, including supporting documentation, shall be submitted to the Board by the party seeking reimbursement during the pendency of the claim.
-Copies shall also be sent by the party requesting reimbursement to all counsel and unrepresented parties at interest.

-(b) If a hearing request is pending when the Board receives a request for reimbursement and designation as a party at interest, the Board will provide the requesting party with notice of the hearing.
+- (a) Only a party to a claim, a group insurance company or other healthcare provider who covers the costs of medical treatment or provides medical services to the employee may file a Form WC-206. - (b) Form WC-206, shall include supporting documentation and an explanation of any dispute and shall be submitted to the Board by the party seeking reimbursement during the pendency of the claim.
+Copies shall also be sent by the party requesting reimbursement to all counsel and unrepresented parties at interest. - (c) If a hearing request is pending when the Board receives a request for reimbursement and designation as a party at interest, the Board will provide the requesting party with notice of the hearing.